BlankCanvasStudio/BitDrift/README.md

 -r	Run a sync once for the current config
 -e	Enable and start the systemd BitDrift service
--l <path>	Load (download) a remote path to the local machine
+-l <path>	Load (download) a remote path to the local machine -X <remote path>:<local path>	Load (download) a remote path to the local machine to a specific location

 ## 📦 Examples